mghwajin/eos-basics/docs/System-maintenance/System-updates-with-pacman-and-yay.md

 <!-------------------------------------->

 # System updates with `pacman` and `yay`
-This guide covers 3 basic commands that EndeavourOS users should regularly run to keep their system up to date.
+There are 3 basic commands that EndeavourOS users should regularly run to keep their system up to date.

 - [Overview](#overview)
 - [`sudo pacman -Syu`](#sudo-pacman--Syu)